cs107e/cs107e.github.io/labs/lab5/lab5.md

     The fifth step is to retrieve the frame buffer pointer.
 It is stored in the pointer field of your now filled-in configuration structure.

+    Lastly, fb_init() should return 0 or 1 for success/failure.

     Below is some pseudocode pulled from the lecture slides to help you with the above steps.
 Check that your code has this general form.